-GRADUATE COURSES, 1934-35
+GRADUATE COURSES, 1933-34

-The Teachers College offers graduate courses leading to the following degrees: Master of Education (to candidates holding the B. E. degree), Master of Arts in Education (to candidates holding the A. B. degree), and Master of Science in Education (to candidates holding the B. S. degree or the B. S. in Education degree).
+The Teachers College offers graduate courses leading to the following degrees: Master of Education (to candidates holding the B. E. degree), Master of Arts in Education (to candidates holding the A. B. degree), and Master of Science in Education (to candidates holding the B. S. degree).